DeFiGeek-Community/yamato-interface/README.md

 ## Questions

-For questions and support please use [community chat](https://discord.com/invite/FQYXqVBEnh) or [official forum](https://gov.defigeek.xyz/).
-The issue list of this repo is **exclusively** for bug reports and feature requests.
+For questions and support please use [community chat](https://discord.com/invite/FQYXqVBEnh) or the [official forum](https://gov.defigeek.xyz/).

 ## Contribution

-For steps on local development and code contribution, please see [CONTRIBUTING](./CONTRIBUTING.md).
+For steps on local development and code contribution, please see the [contributing Guide](./CONTRIBUTING.md).

 Thank you to all the people who already contributed!